hklu21/Compiler/README.md

 This is a compiler for a language called Golite (a "tiny Go").
 Go [here](https://classes.cs.uchicago.edu/archive/2021/fall/51300-1/assignments/overview/index.html) to see its grammar and semantics.

-## Files
+## Files (in the folder proj/)

 token/: defined token type

-scanner/: implementation of the scanner paser/: implementation the paser sa/: implementation of the semantic analysis ir/: implementation of AST to ILOC codegen/: implementation of code generation ast/: structure definition and useful methods within ast symbolTable/: structure definition of symbol table for semantic analysis. golite/: the main function of the project (to run the each phase of the compiler).
+scanner/: implementation of the scanner

+paser/: implementation the paser

+sa/: implementation of the semantic analysis

+ir/: implementation of AST to ILOC

+codegen/: implementation of code generation

+ast/: structure definition and useful methods within ast

+symbolTable/: structure definition of symbol table for semantic analysis.

+golite/golite.go: the main function of the project (to run the each phase of the compiler).

 ## How to run